 Much like CPU, when someone visits your website, you will need this to handle the request.
 However, the amount of Memory you have will dictate how many requests your website can handle or how much it can do at one time.

-We hope we’ve been able to answer most, if not all, of your questions regarding what web hosting and domain names actually are and whether or not you actually need web hosting.
+We hope we’ve answered most, if not all, of your questions regarding what web hosting and domain names are and whether or not you need web hosting.

 Want to know more?
 Feel free to read our article about what goes on behind the scenes of a web hosting service.